GregTaoo/GregBlog/README.md

 - Fill in the blanks such as password.
 - Unzip the environment.zip to root.
 - Start your server and view!

+## THANK YOU
+Supported by the environment
+- PHPmailer
+- Editor.md
+- Parsedown
+- Highlight.js
+- ME!